nilesr/poki-docs/README.md

 TODO list

-- `init` - This name will conflict with the built in init command, maybe `bedrock_init`?
 - `manage_tty_lock`?
 Unclear if this program is even used anymore
 - Maybe use section 8 instead of 1 for commands that need root
 - Crosslinking in generated html files